 France near the Mediterranean coast.

-Your tickets will be issued for the date and time you choose, based on availability, and include a complimentary exhibition audio tour and Museum general admission to the main building, Perelman Building, Rodin Museum and historic house Mount Pleasant for two consecutive days.
-Select your dates carefully, as tickets are nonrefundable and subject to a $2.50/$3.50 exchange fee prior to the selected date.
+Your tickets will be issued for the date and time you choose, based on availability, and include a complimentary exhibition audio tour and general admission to all Museum locations for two consecutive days.
+Select your date and time carefully, as tickets are nonrefundable and subject to a $2.50/$3.50 exchange fee prior to the selected date.

 Service charges apply.*